Crick Boat Show: Facilities

 The show was first held in 2000, when it was organised by British Waterways, and has been held every year since then.
 Responsibility for its organisation was passed to Waterways World Magazine in 2011, where it has remained ever since in partnership with the Canal & River Trust and Crick Marina.

 The event is the focal point of the inland boating calendar and provides the opportunity for boat-builders and sellers to promote new and second-hand boats to visitors considering buying a boat.
 Every conceivable type of product and service for canal boats is represented by the exhibitors, ranging from equipment to finance and insurance.
 In a dedicated lecture theatre, a series of free seminars are held throughout the event, covering such topics as boat maintenance, living afloat and boat-buying on a budget.

 Free boat-trips along the Grand Union Canal are provided – but must be booked upon arrival at the show – and boat-handling courses are available for an additional fee.

 The event is also billed as a 'Waterways Festival', with continuous live music, a large beer festival (organised by The Wheatsheaf public house from the local village) with up to 40 real ales, food and crafts stalls and a range of children's activities broadening its appeal.
-The live music has included headline performances by recording artists such as Toyah Wilcox (2014), Hazel O’Connor (2015) and Tom Robinson (2016).
-But also features well-known tribute acts such as T-Rextasy (2017) and Abba Revival (2018).
+The live music has included headline performances by recording artists such as Toyah Willcox (2014), Hazel O'Connor (2015) and Tom Robinson (2016), but also features well-known tribute acts such as T-Rextasy (2017) and Abba Revival (2018).